bigfix/developer.bigfix.com/site/reference/types/file.md

 # &lt;file&gt; as string : string

 Creates a string containing the full pathname of the specified file.
-See &lt;file&lt;.
+See &lt;file&gt;.